Ellie Hanan Moran takes a look at Entr'acte's debut show, Spring Awakening at the Smock Alley Theatre in Dublin.

 The first thing I noticed about Entr’acte’s Spring Awakening was the stage layout, complete with onstage band.
 Smock Alley’s relatively small stage space was utilised perfectly, with swift changes of set pieces, cleverly blocked in conjunction with choreography so there was a perfect flow onstage.
 Dance choreography, most notably the dance scene for “The Bitch of Living” was very impressive and effective.
 The visibility of the band, all dressed in the same clothing as the actors, was wonderful to see, and they were further integrated with the show when several actors participated in the band during scenes they did not have to interact with other characters.
 The band did an incredible job and should be extremely proud of their work.

-Some actors returned to their 2017 roles, such as Ruairí Nicholl as Melchior and Anna Bergin as all the adult female characters, while others from the 2017 production remained, but in new roles, such as Cian Gallagher (once Hanschen, now Moritz), among several others.
+Some actors returned to their 2017 roles, such as Ruairí Nicholl as Melchior, while others from the 2017 production remained, but in new roles, such as Cian Gallagher (once Hanschen, now Moritz), among several others.
 The choice to keep Nicholls and Bergin in the same roles made perfect sense, as I can’t imagine anyone better fit for their respective roles.
 Nicholls’ characterisation and vocals, as well as chemistry with other actors, have been wonderful in everything I have seen him, which includes Cabaret, Company and A Streetcar Named Desire.
 Bergin is an incredible vocalist and brings the perfect blend of comedy and parental familiarity needed for this role.
 Similarly, the recasting of Gallagher as Moritz was a strong choice, as he brought an impressive and believable level of anxiety, pain and frustration to his portrayal of Moritz, all of which are very necessary for his character arc.